yrsegal/rejuvenation-modpack/README.md

   Fix a softlock in the Voidal Chasm on the don't-expose route.
 - FixQuickClawMessage.rb
   Fix Quick Claw messages being inconsistent for Pokémon other than the player's first Pokémon.
+- LegendaryFormFixes.rb
+  Fixes some issues with Legendary forms not being properly implemented.
 - PrimalReversionFix.rb
   Groudon and Kyogre don't constantly re-primal-revert each turn.
 - RelearnPreShadowMoves.rb